adamoachs/KnexTelemetry/README.md

 The ball machine utilizes an Arduino and a variety of sensors to provide remote, browser-based, real-time monitoring of the status of the machine.

 This code consists of two parts:
-- KnexTelemetryClient: A client app to consume KnexTelemetryApi.
+- KnexTelemetryClient: A library to send data to KnexTelemetryWeb.
 Encapsulates wifi and http connectivity.
 Written in C++ and built for an Arduino Nano RP2040 Connect.
+This library is intended for use in a larger Arduino project.
+It only facilitates sending of data, not collection of data from sensors
 - KnexTelemetryWeb: Contains both a RESTful API for receiving data and a UI app to display it.
-Written in Node.js.
+Build with Node.js.